 In 2005 the groups then involved decided not to meet in a regular decision making 'Council'.
 In 2009, as we neared the end of the second main stage of operation, it became apparent that a distinct entity, supported by and supporting member and affiliate groups but not dominated by any particular group, was required.
 Gondwana Link Ltd was established, with only a small number of formal members, and the process of transition to a more formal and broadly representative structure was begun.
-This accelerates during 2014 and, subject to the ongoing agreement of those members, we will then work through the ongoing organisational structure set out below.
+The original 2014 concept (below) has proved difficult to organise and maintain, but with extra funding achieved and cooperative arrangements on science and related matters we anticipate establishing similar processes during the period 2021-2023.

 Gondwana Link Ltd was originally established through three of the larger groups funding GLL and providing the Board members.
-Section 13.1 of the GLL Constitution has now been amended to enable the full membership to appoint the Board, on renewable two year terms that provide some continuity.
+Section 13.1 of the GLL Constitution was subsequently amended to enable the full membership to appoint the Board, on renewable two year terms that provide some continuity.

-4.9.
+4.8.
 Functions of Gondwana Link Ltd